 - Best way to zest fruit and finely grate hard cheese is to buy a good micro-plane.
 It was so frustrating with the cheap graters we had growing up, but the microplane makes it a breeze.
 Just be careful to only the the zest/cheese and not your skin.

 - To prevent cut apples from darkening after being cut: simply dip the apple slices in lemon juice.
+(The stuff in the bottle works fine.)
 To some extent any citrus fruit works.
-For example if you are making a fruit salad sqeeze in some extra orange juice and stir it in to keep the apple pieces looking nice.
+For example if you are making a fruit salad sqeeze in some extra orange juice and stir it in, to keep the apple pieces looking nice.

 - For Juice of 1/2 or 1 Lemon you cannot beat having this squeezer.
 It is easy to clean, dishwasher safe and it the best way to add a little lemon juice to fish, brocolli, asparagus, etc. Don't get the cheaper ones because this one is geared down making it easy to use.
 It is available from Amazon, Bed Bath & Beyond, William's Sonoma and I imagine several other places.

 - Cutting up Cauliflower Cut it in quarters first ... like you probably cut cabbage.
 Makes it easy to cut off the parts we don't eat.
 Here is a photo.

 - Frozen Blueberry Snacks Ever want a frozen snack but you are trying to be healthy?
 When whole fresh blueberries are on sale I buy extra and wash them and pick them over.
 After they are dry I freeze them in 1-2 cup plastic containers.
 Because they are dry when you freeze them they don't stick together.
 A few of them are the perfect, refreshing snack.
 (Ben says it works with raspberries and black berries too but I haven't tried it.
 We did try it with black grapes, cut in half and it was fine but not as good as blueberries.)